iainhouston/bradford-abbas.uk/README.md

 Managing the secrets file
 ---------------------------

-This is where the itdrupal admin pw, drupal db pw and mysql root pw are encoded.
+This is where the passwords for drupal admin, drupal db; and mysql root;  are encoded.

 ```
 ansible-vault create  vm/secrets.yml
 ansible-vault view  vm/secrets.yml
 ansible-vault edit  vm/secrets.yml
 ```

+(Note issue below with `secrets.yml` when creating  the development machine once more after having provisioned the prod machine)

 Initialising the staging server